LawleyClasses/230-spring2017/README.md

 ### Important RIT Deadlines
 - Last day of add/drop is 30 January 2017.
 - Last day to withdraw with a grade of “W” is 21 April 2017.
+- You have one semester after the class has ended to challenge your grade.

 ### Communication
-Any updates to assignments and any emails that I need to send to individual students will be done through MyCourses.
-This means you should regularly check your email and the Slack for this course.
+Any updates to assignments or the syllabus will be posted in Github and automatically announced in Slack.
+Announcements (such as class cancellations) will be posted in Slack.
+This means you should regularly check Slack, and consider setting up notifications for the announcements channel.
 I check both email and Slack frequently, and will try to always respond within 24 hours (the exception to this is when I’m traveling, for which I’ll give you advance notice).
 You will get a faster response using Slack, with the bonus that other people in the class can help answer questions, as well.
 Please send mail to me using your RIT account, and include the course number (110) in your subject line—that will significantly improve my response time!
 ### Late Policy
 If you are having problems with an assignment or have an emergency that may make you late in submitting your work, please contact me before the due date.
 Late assignments that have not been cleared with me before the due date may not be accepted, or will include a grade penalty.
 ### Missed Classes